-Tara Redwood School offers two fantastic summer camps!
+Tara Redwood School offers a great summer camp!

 Friends of the Earth, Friends of the Ocean, Friends of the Forest, Friends of the World

 *If your child is between 5 and 6 and you feel they would be better suited in the older class, please contact the Tara Redwood Office.